Disclosures of Affiliation

 If the parent affiliate is not financially supporting participation are they still considered my parent affiliate?

-What is the Sponsor's responsibility related to affiliation declarations in a Sponsor ballot group?
+What is the Standards Committee's responsibility related to affiliation declarations in a Standards Association ballot group?
 Is there any exception for publishing declared affiliations in the minutes?

-The rules regarding Sponsor ballot groups are detailed in the IEEE-SA Standards Board Bylaws, 18.104.22.168.
+The rules regarding Standards Association ballot groups are detailed in the IEEE SA Standards Board Bylaws, 22.214.171.124.

 There are no exceptions defined regarding minutes.
-If though, a participant makes a declaration that is obscene, defamatory to an individual or group or otherwise through publication would be likely to be injurious to IEEE, the issue of publishing the declaration should be escalated to the Sponsor.(Back to top)
+If though, a participant makes a declaration that is obscene, defamatory to an individual or group or otherwise through publication would be likely to be injurious to IEEE, the issue of publishing the declaration should be escalated to the Standards Committee.

 What is the Chair's responsibility for validating declarations of affiliation?
 What if I believe another participant has made a false declaration of affiliation?

-Any participant, including an officer of a standards development group who believes that a participant's disclosure is materially incomplete or incorrect should report that fact to the Secretary of the IEEE-SA Standards Board and the appropriate Sponsor(s).
+Any participant, including an officer of a standards development group who believes that a participant's disclosure is materially incomplete or incorrect should report that fact to the appropriate Standards Committee(s).

 If it is determined that a person has made a false or misleading declaration of affiliation, their participation privileges may be suspended or revoked.
-This may be limited to the particular project or may, if warranted, cover all IEEE-SA activities.
+This may be limited to the particular project or may, if warranted, cover all IEEE SA activities.
 Similarly, if warranted, penalties may extend to the participant's employer and/or any person or entity that is considered an affiliate.
-(Back to top)